c6o/docs/docs/guides/teamspace-setup.md

 This install command contains your organization's API key.
 Please keep it confidential.
 It uses [Helm](https://helm.sh) to install the Codezero Space Agent.
 You can find the Helm charts on [GitHub](https://github.com/c6o/helm-charts).
-Additional annotations may be necessary; refer to the section on Load balancer requirements below.
+Additional annotations may be necessary; refer to the [Helm Chart documentation](https://github.com/c6o/helm-charts) and the section on Load balancer requirements below.

 ### Load balancer requirements